ctp-connectsphere/connectsphere/PROJECT_PLAN.md

 - Advanced filtering and search
 - Mobile app optimization

+## 🎨 Design Philosophy
+- This section outlines the core design principles that will guide the user interface (UI) and user experience (UX) of Campus Connect.
+The goal is to create an application that is not only functional but also intuitive, elegant, and enjoyable to use.

+- Clarity & Simplicity: The interface must be clean, uncluttered, and easy to understand at a glance.
+Every element on the screen must serve a clear purpose.
+We will avoid unnecessary visual noise and complexity, embracing "less is more."

+- Intuitive & Effortless: The user's journey should be logical and predictable.
+Users should be able to achieve their goals (like finding a partner or setting their schedule) with the minimum number of steps and without needing instructions.

+- Consistency: We will maintain strict consistency in design patterns, color palettes, typography, and component behavior across the entire application.
+A button or icon should always look and behave the same way, creating a reliable and familiar experience.

+- Feedback & Responsiveness: The application must provide immediate and clear feedback for every user action.
+This includes loading states, success messages, validation errors, and button-press effects.
+The interface should feel fast, fluid, and responsive.

+- Aesthetic Deference: The design should be modern and aesthetically pleasing, but it must defer to the content.
+The UI's primary role is to present the user's information—their profile, courses, and potential matches—in the clearest way possible, without competing for attention.
+We will use ample whitespace, clean typography, and a limited color palette to achieve a professional and focused look.

 ## Phase 1: Project Foundation & Infrastructure

 ### Epic 1: Project Setup and Configuration